Varsity Rugby: Young Guns

 Teams are included or excluded from the competition based on the university's first team's performance in the Varsity Cup competition.

 Format

 The eight teams are divided into two pools during the group stage.
 In the first three editions of the competition, teams played the other teams in their pool once, either at home or away, with the top two teams in each pool progressing to the semi-final.
 In 2015, this was slightly modified so that teams played the teams in the other pool once, either at home or away.
 This meant each team played in one more match during the pool stage, but led to the semi-finals being scrapped and the top two teams advancing directly to the final.

 Teams are awarded four points for a win and two points for a draw.
-Teams may also be awarded bonus points for either scoring four tries in a game, or for losing a margin by a margin of seven points or less.
+Teams may also be awarded bonus points for either scoring four tries in a game, or for losing a match by a margin of seven points or less.